Mattlister/designandconquer/README.md

 When testing in Safari, the image flipped and stayed as the image but a mirrored version.
 When the buttons did show, it flipped the image back to the originally and there was no maps or modals appearing.
 These are bugs I need to look into but this is a junction I came to mid project.

+I used Autoprefixer as explained above to resolve the safari issues I had.
+I also tested on various iphone formats, ipad tablets and laptops.
+This inclued Macbook with Safari and laptops with Windows 10 installed.
+Tested on various browsers on both laptops to show everything displayed as it should and planned.

 ### Media and Content